Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Dagverðarneskirkja church

-A small church, Dagverðarneskirkja, on the very end of the cape, is now abandoned and locked.
+A small church, Dagverðarneskirkja, at the very end of the cape, is now abandoned and locked.

-On the door of the church, I noticed the date 1867.
+On the church door, I noticed the date 1867.

-But from what I have read then there has been a church here since 1758.
+But from what I have read, there has been a church here since 1758.
 The current church was rebuilt in 1934 and is now protected.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandDagverðarneskirkja church

 It is kind of surreal standing by the church.
-One gets the feeling of being alone in the world, looking at the innumerable Breiðafjörður islands.
+One gets the feeling of being alone in the world, looking at the innumerable islands of Breiðafjörður.
 It is so silent and so remote.

 The trail leading to the church is 5 km long.